MarianoMolina/project_alice/README.md

 >   - Added a status section for LM Studio to the User Settings, as well as one for the Workflow module.
 >   - Added a menu to all item cards and forms with functions like (1) download, (2) copy, (3) duplicate, (4) delete (forms) and (5) edit (cards).
 > - WORKFLOW:
->   - Fixes to the communication to the Backend, both to get the new populated routes and to properly use LM Studio
+>   - Updated the communication to the Backend, both to get the new populated routes and to properly use LM Studio
+>   - Fixed a lot of issues with task/workflow and code execution logic.

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer